PyConTH/www/site/pages/2018/pycon-thailand.en.rst

 Schedule
 ===============

-.. container:: jumbotron
+.. container:: row jumbotron

-  .. class:: col-md-8
+  .. class:: col-sm

     Wow.
     Thanks for the heap of submissions.
 Check out the `schedule <../schedule>`_!